 Beyond the classroom, she enjoys cooking, traveling, tap dancing, and studying linguistics and language acquisition.
 Françoise lives in Ojai with her husband, Alejandro, and their two children, Julian and Clemencia, who graduated from Thacher in 2012 and 2014 respectively.

 Juan joined the Thacher community in 2013.
-He has a bachelors in natural resources management from UNED, Costa Rica and amMasters in urban and environmental planning from Tufts University.
-Prior to Thacher, Juan taught Spanish at the Cambridge School of Weston (MA).
-Juan also coaches boys’ varsity soccer and is the director of education for sustainability and head faculty advisor to the Environmental Action Committee.
+He has a bachelor's degree in natural resources management from UNED, Costa Rica and a master’s in urban and environmental planning from Tufts University.
+In 2015 Juan completed a professional certificate in campus sustainability leadership at The University of Vermont and is currently working on a certificate in systems thinking from Cornell University.
+Juan teaches foreign languages, is the boys varsity soccer team head coach, the director of education for sustainability, and head faculty advisor to the Environmental Action Committee.
 During his time here, Thacher has been awarded the Green Ribbon School at the Gold and Green Achiever level, the highest honor in campus sustainability in California.
 Juan lives on campus with his wife, Xena, their daughter, Sierra, and their dog, Asha.

 Christina teaches Mandarin Chinese at Thacher.
 A native of southern California, she has spent the last 5 years teaching Chinese on the east coast.
 She has an MA from the University of California, Santa Barbara in East Asian studies, as well as an MA in Chinese studies from the Chinese University of Hong Kong.
 She and her wife Joy are looking forward to being part of Thacher's close-knit community.
 Christina is especially excited to share with students three of her biggest loves: horses, Chinese, and basketball.